Hot Hang

 Size: Dimensions variable

-Materials: Fabric wrapped heating pads, cyanotype tablecloth, projected transcription, 20-minute looped audio installation, tables, chairs, cushions
+Materials: heating pads with custom covers, cyanotype tablecloth, projected transcription, 20-minute looped audio installation, tables, chairs, cushions

 Curated by: Sara Cluggish